 Module: Node Matcher

-This module matches a given fragment graph F against a given raw entailment graph R. It returns a set of node matches, where each node match holds a node M (one of the nodes in F) associated to a set of per node scores.
-Each per node score is a tuple <E,p>, where E denotes a node in R and p denotes the confidence of M matching E. Node matches and per node scores are represented through specially designed Java objects.
-For details, refer to sections 5.2.3.3.1 and 5.2.3.3.2
+This module matches a given fragment graph F against a given collapsed entailment graph C. It returns a set of node matches, where each node match holds a node M (one of the nodes in F) associated to a set of per node scores.
+Each per node score is a tuple <E,p>, where E denotes a node in C and p denotes the confidence of M matching E. Node matches and per node scores are represented through specially designed Java objects.
+For details, refer to sections 5.2.4.1.3.1 and 5.2.4.1.3.2

 The module aims for a fast (search-engine like) matching to produce results in near-real-time.